mongodben/rst-parser/parser/rst_in/paths.%2Fgroups%2F%7BgroupId%7D%2Fapps%2F%7BappId%7D%2Fusers%2Fverify_token.post.responses.200.description.rst

 Success returns this object.
-A 200 :ref:`may also return token expired<verify-client-access-token-responses>`.
+A 200 `may also return token expired </realm/reference/authenticate-http-client-requests#std-label-verify-client-access-token-responses>`_.